luxonis/depthai-python/docs/source/tutorials/low-latency.rst

 Reducing latency when running NN
 ################################

-In examples above we were only stremaing frames, without doing anything else on the OAK camera.
+In the examples above we were only streaming frames, without doing anything else on the OAK camera.
 This section will focus on how to reduce latency when also running NN model on the OAK.

 Lowering camera FPS to match NN FPS